Brandon Geisler, Information Technology

 For Geisler, the NetScout job was his first professional position outside the military.
 He was assigned to tech support for service-delivery engineering, a position he found was a good fit.
 “I like being able to fix problems,” he says.
 “It’s a great work environment here.
 There’s a tight camaraderie.”

-“This is exactly what I was looking for,” says Geisler, who expects to earn his bachelor’s degree in Sept.
+“This is exactly what I was looking for,” says Geisler, who earned his bachelor’s degree in Sept.
 2014.
 “I’m getting the professional experience that I was missing."